andrey123h/qbr-prompts/README.md

-# QBR Prompt Templates
-A  collection of production-ready prompt templates used in an AI-powered Quarterly Business Review (QBR) automation.
+This repo is a collection of prompt templates used in an AI-powered Quarterly Business Review automation.

 ## Generation Prompts
 Used to generate individual sections of the QBR.